 Isaiah 26:9 With my soul I have desired You in the night, Yes, by my spirit within me I will seek You early; For when Your judgments are in the earth, The inhabitants of the world will learn righteousness.

 1 Corinthians 6:2 says that the SAINTS will judge the WORLD so is it so far fetched and stretched that these same SAINTS are those who are wise that will serve as ambassador’s of God’s judgment that will ultimately lead the world to learning righteousness?
 I know you think I’m upset but I can assure you that I am not upset in the least.
-It brings me much joy to expose you Christian spiritual liars and terrorists.
-So, how do you like my answer even though you think universalists have no answer for explaining Daniel 12:2?
+It brings me much joy to expose you Christian liars and spiritual terrorists.
+So, how do you like my answer even though you think universalist have no answer for explaining Daniel 12:2?
 Seems that your “big hurdle to overcome” is not so big after all.

 In another shift in the New Testament, David attempts to take on the Greek word “aionios” and he begins with quoting Romans 16:26 & Hebrews 9:12;